valerio-vaccaro/SpritzQuiz/README.md

    - Go to "Create New Quiz"
    - Enter quiz title
    - Set expiration date/time
+   - **Enter Game PIN** (minimum 4 characters) - required for participants to answer
+   - **Enter Stop PIN** (minimum 4 characters) - required to stop quiz early
    - Add questions with 4 options each
    - Specify correct answer for each question
+   - **Save your PINs** - they will NOT be shown again after creation!

 2. **Share Quiz**:
    - After creation, you're redirected to the quiz page
    - Share the QR code or URL with participants
+   - **Share the Game PIN** with participants who want to answer

 3. **Participate**:
    - Click "Answer This Quiz" button
+   - **Enter the Game PIN** (obtained from quiz creator)
    - Enter username (will be normalized automatically)
    - Answer all questions
    - Submit answers

+4. **Stop Quiz Early** (Optional):
+   - On the quiz page, click "Stop Quiz" button
+   - Enter the Stop PIN
+   - Quiz will be immediately closed and leaderboard will be shown

-4. **View Results**:
+5. **View Results**:
    - Quiz page shows list of participants with completion times
-   - After expiration, leaderboard is displayed showing scores
+   - After expiration or manual stop, leaderboard is displayed showing scores

 ## Security Notes